 Facilitating Compliance: helping patients choose health

-In the late 1970s, I approached my studies for an MSc in Health Sciences (Community Health Education) with an idealistic goal to create ways to promote wellness and prevent disease.
-Although life took me in a different direction, I’ve tried to stay caught up on healthcare, but now have merely a passing understanding of what’s going on.
-Lately I’ve had some opportunities to look more intimately into the healthcare profession/industry, and I’m both gladdened and saddened.
+In the late 1970s, I approached my studies for an MSc in Health Sciences with an idealistic goal to create ways to promote wellness and prevent disease.
+Although life took me in a different direction, I’ve tried to stay caught up on healthcare.

-On the plus side, there’s a committed effort in this country to assist the under-served.
-Food services that offer nutrition to hospitals and training in healthy eating for patients; outpatient groups for treatment and prevention for diabetes, obesity, heart disease, cancer sufferers; school lunches and Pre-K programs.
+Recently, I’ve noticed a committed effort in this country to assist the under-served: food services that offer nutritional training as an outpatient service in hospitals and training in healthy eating for patients; outpatient and home support for treatment and prevention for diabetes, obesity, heart disease, cancer sufferers; school lunches and Pre-K programs.
+I hadn’t been aware of the extent, or creativity, of the outreach of caregiving professionals.
+We’re on our way to understanding that prevention is preferable to treatment.

 The bad news is that some easily treatable or preventable conditions (diabetes, heart conditions, cancer, obesity) are not garnering the necessary buy-in from patients to make the needed healthy choices.

-With the best will in the world, providers – intent on designing outreach programs to encourage change and choice – are facing non-compliance: even with adequate funding, multi-faceted prevention services, and supervised support, patients are resisting not adopting the necessary changes that have the capability of making a difference in their long term health.
+With the best will in the world, providers – intent on designing outreach programs to encourage behavioral change and choice – are facing non-compliance: even with adequate funding, multi-faceted prevention services, and supervised support, patients are resisting and not adopting the necessary changes to generate long term health.
 What’s going on?

 STATUS QUO

 The problem is that the methods we’re using to inspire healthful behavior aren’t facilitating compliance.
 But with a shift in thinking, buy-in is achievable.
-Let me begin with a brief discussion of change and how our ‘system’, our status quo, fights to remain stable regardless of its (in)effectiveness.
-Buy-in is a change management problem.
+It’s a belief-changing thing, not a behavior-change thing.

 We’re intelligent.
-We know smoking and sugar are bad, that exercise and fresh veggies are good.
-Yet we continue to smoke and eat processed foods.
-We know that telling, advising, or offering ‘relevant’ and ‘rational’ information is largely ineffective and invokes resistance.
-Yet we continue to tell, advise, and suggest, knowing even before we start that the odds of success are against us, and blaming the Other for non-compliance.
+We know smoking and sugar are bad, that exercise and fresh veggies are good, yet we continue to smoke and eat processed foods.
+We know that telling, advising, or offering ‘relevant’ and ‘rational’ information is largely ineffective and invokes resistance, yet we continue to tell, advise, and suggest, knowing that the odds of success are against us and blaming the Other for non-compliance.

-When faced with the need to change, we tend to continue our current behaviors with just a few shifts, hoping we’ll get different results (Hello, Einstein.), finding things to blame, or new approaches using the same thinking.
+When faced with the need to change, we tend to continue our current behaviors with just a few shifts, hoping we’ll get different results (Hello, Einstein.).

-The problem is that change is a systems problem that demands buy-in from the very things that created the problem in the first place.
-And buy-in is much more intricate than knowing there’s a problem, or offering good ideas and recommendations, or getting people to sign up for healthful activities.
+The problem is that change is a systems problem that demands buy-in from the very things that created the problem in the first place – much more intricate than knowing there’s a problem.

 OUR STATUS QUO LIKES STABILITY

-It’s our status quo; it represents who we are and the organizing principles that we wake up with every morning; it’s habitual, normalized, accepted, and replicated day after day – including what created the identified problem to begin with – with the problems baked in, and unfortunately (when we want to make a change) will do whatever it takes to keep doing what it’s most comfortable with.
+Each person, each family (everyone, actually), is a system of rules and goals, beliefs and values, history and foundational norms often called our Mental Models our status quo.
+It represents who we are and the organizing principles that we wake up with every morning; it’s habitual, normalized, accepted, and replicated day after day – including what created the identified problem to begin with – with the problems baked in.
+Unfortunately our automatic patterns cause us to keep doing what we’ve always done and has become comfortable.

-Any proposed change challenges the status quo, offering a potentially disruptive outcome.
+Any proposed change challenges the status quo and invites risk and possible disruption.
 When a problem shows up, diabetes for example, the patient has a dilemma: either continue their comfortable patterns and be assured of a continued problem, or dismantle the status quo and risk disruption with unknowable consequences.

 How does she get up every day if she needs to eat differently and must convince her family that the food they’ve been eating for generations isn’t healthy?
 How does she avoid dessert when the family is celebrating?
 And the family’s favorite recipe is her cookies!